 Mishaps can happen.
 What do you do?

-If you’ve sent an incorrect invoice, you must issue a cancellation invoice that has a new invoice number—don’t reuse the old number.
-However, you will have to include the old number in the cancellation invoice under Notes and a negative invoice amount and date of issue.
+If you’ve sent an incorrect invoice, you must issue a cancellation invoice with a new one—don’t reuse the old one.
+However, you must include the old number in the cancellation invoice under Notes and a negative invoice amount and date of issue.

 Then, send the correct invoice with a new number—in the Notes section, you may add the reference number for clarity.